MaratMingazov/CMemvit/README.md

 ## Using the Eclipse Plugin

-Once you have installed the soot-eclipse plugin and restarted Eclipse you must make the menus available by the following:
+Once you have installed the CMemvit and restarted Eclipse you must make the menus available by the following:

 * Select Window -- Customize Perspective
 * Expand Other option in the tree